Hard Link & Soft Link

 • Syntax : ln -i <source_file> <hard_link_name>

-• However, the symbolic link itself has its own permissions, deciding who can read, write, or execute it.
+• On the other hand, the symbolic link itself controls who can execute, read, and write it.

-• In listings generated by commands like "ls -l," symbolic links are identified by a special indicator (usually an "l" character) in the file permissions field.
+• Symbolic links are indicated in listings produced by commands like as ls -l by a unique indicator (often a "l" character) in the file permissions field.

 • Syntax : ln -s <target> <link_name>